 Page count: 128

-The Old Man and the Sea is another one of the best short novels for high school.
-It's a simple yet enduring tale about an old Cuban fisherman, who has been down on his luck, and his epic battle with a giant marlin in the Gulf Stream.
+The Old Man and the Sea is another one of the best short novels for high school students.
+It’s a simple yet enduring tale about an old Cuban fisherman, who has been down on his luck, and his epic battle with a giant marlin in the Gulf Stream.

 In his customary brief prose, Hemingway shows the meaning of courage and personal triumph.